RecipeShare Test Kitchen

 The balance of butter, flour and eggs creates the signature panade that turns into a glossy, pipeable dough.
-Whether you’re baking for classic éclairs or mini dessert shells, this base is wonderfully versatile and easy to master.
+Use it for classic éclairs or mini dessert shells.

-This version uses equal parts milk and water for the perfect mix of flavour and steam-driven lift.
+This version uses equal parts milk and water for balanced flavour and steam-driven lift.
 The added trimoline encourages even browning and softness without compromising structure.
 When cooked correctly, the dough forms a smooth ribbon that pipes easily and bakes into shells that are tall, hollow, and crisp.

 Drying the panade is essential—it drives off excess moisture and ensures the flour swells properly before you add the eggs.
 A dry, cohesive dough gives you better lift and prevents soggy centres.
 Adding the beaten eggs gradually lets you stop at the ideal consistency: glossy, supple, and forming a slow, V-shaped ribbon from the beater.